-Recently, I had the opportunity to preach at my church on the topic of friendship and in particular what the book of Proverbs has to say about it.
+Recently, I had the opportunity to preach at my church on the Christian view of friendship, and in particular what the book of Proverbs has to say about it.
 Below, you can find the recording of my sermon (Or you can watch the livestream here.
 It begins at 40:00.)

 I will also include the script I was working from below if you would like to read it instead of listening to my sermon.
 If you are interested in books on friendship, I’ve included those resources at the end of this blog post.
 If you decide that you’d like to buy one of those books and would like to help support my blog, make sure to click on the links at the end.
 Part of the proceeds will go to me.